-- 1 Locate the power button with fingerprint slot on your computer. - 2 Align and place the power button with fingerprint into the slot on your computer. - 3 Install the two (M2x2) screws that secure the power button to the palmrest.
+- 1 Locate the power button with fingerprint slot on your computer. - 2 Align and place the power button with fingerprint into the slot on your computer. - 3 Install the two (M2x2) screws that secure the power button to chassis of your computer.